Skip to main content

 Reporting

-Each year the U.S. Department of Education (USED) requires states to submit data on the expenditure of their ESSER I, II, and III funds to fulfill federal reporting requirements.
-As this is the first year states will be reporting on ESSER II and III, the USED has updated their data collection requirements.
+The U.S. Department of Education (USED) required states to submit data on the expenditure of their ESSER I, II, and III funds to fulfill federal reporting requirements annually from fiscal year 2020 through fiscal year 2023.
+The state also collected reports for fiscal years 2024 and 2025.